Babù

-Anderson Rodney de Oliveira (born 23 December 1980, in São Paulo), known as Babù, is a Brazilian football coach and former player.
+Anderson Rodney de Oliveira (born 23 December 1980), known as Babù, is a Brazilian football coach and former player.
 He is currently an assistant coach at Casertana.

 Playing career

 Early career

 A forward, Babù started his career off in Italy, being noted by Zdeněk Zeman in 2001 during a youth football tournament in Rome; as Zeman was head coach of Serie B side Salernitana at the time, he had him signed for the club.
 He made a total of 27 appearances in 2 seasons, scoring 3 goals for the Salerno based club.
 In 2003, he moved to recently relegated Serie A side Venezia, where Babù played in 21 games, but failed to score a single goal in his single Serie B season with the club.
 In 2004, he was purchased by Serie A side Lecce, rejoining Zeman as head coach, where he would spend the next 3 seasons.
 He managed to score 6 goals in 47 total appearances for the central Italian club.
 Following his longest spell with one team as a professional footballer, he was signed by then Serie B side Hellas Verona F.C. in 2007.
 He stayed for just under one season and made just 12 appearances scoring just once.